gitstoic/MyResumeApp/README.md

 I had challenges with the UI development as I am a beginner and finding youtube resources that was mostly done in kotlin as most seen were written in java.

 This is a link to the Appetize https://appetize.io/app/77nh3dbqbhiuwd3xt7nqxv2z6i.

+This is a link to the apk https://github.com/gitstoic/MyResumeApp/tree/main/apk%20file